Soured by Cookies, Saved by Lemon Cake

 - Set aside to cool for 30 minutes before removing from the pan.

-- Leave to come to room temperature before serving.
+- Let it come to room temperature before serving.